Hi, I'm Louie Maas!

 Surfing

-I discovered a passion for surfing only after moving to Boston, coming back to San Diego over the summers and being brought out by some experienced friends and feeling the thrill of catching a wave for the first time.
-I've had the pleasure of surfing at a bunch of beaches at home in San Diego, as well as in Rhode Island, Lisbon, and Puerto Rico.
-Although I am by no means a pro, even if I don't catch any great waves, my favorite part of surfing is the tranquility I feel being in the ocean and for the rest of the day after a good surf session.
+I discovered a passion for surfing only after moving to Boston for college.
+My first summer back home in San Diego, some experienced friends brought me out and I felt the thrill of catching a wave for the first time.
+I've had the pleasure of surfing at home in San Diego, as well as in Rhode Island, Portugal, and Puerto Rico.
+Although I am by no means a pro, even if I only catch a few good waves, I still get to experience my favorite part of surfing: the tranquility I feel for the rest of the day after being in the ocean.